 If you’re looking for examples of successful indie films, Range 15 is a great case study.
 When it was released, the self-distributed zombie-comedy climbed the charts past big budget Hollywood blockbusters, landing in the top-10 on iTunes.
-Shortly after the release, the Range 15 producer, Nick Palmisciano as well as Distribber CEO Nick Soares (where I also work) stopped by Filmmaking Stuff to discuss promotional tactics and film distributon.
+Shortly after the release, the Range 15 producer, Nick Palmisciano as well as Distribber CEO Nick Soares (where I also worked) stopped by Filmmaking Stuff to discuss promotional tactics and film distribution.

 Jason Brubaker: Okay before we get into the release of Range 15, I want to give our community a little background.
 How did you guys get started in this crazy industry?

 Nick Soares: I got into filmmaking right out of high school with an internship at Universal Studios.
 Nothing special, I was the lowest of the low, helping with lights here and there.
 But I loved it.
 I loved the idea of filmmaking.
 I then completed that internship after a year and raised money from my family and friends to produce my first movie, “Ghost Game.”
 This was back when the dvx100 came out, so it was the first time you could shoot twenty-four frames a second in video.
 Over the next seven years, I produced five more feature films.

 Jason Brubaker: That’s a lot of producing.
 How did those films get to the public?